guidoism/taxes/README.md

 wrong since I've simplified it in places where it doesn't make sense for my specific situation.

-Despite that I've tried my best to make them accurate.
+Despite that I've tried my best to make it accurate.

 If you sue me, then, well, you suck.